NaveedHossain2026/CST8917-Assignment2/README.md

 ### Cost

+For the comparison, I assumed the Consumption/serverless tier in Canada Central, around 10 Logic App actions per expense, approximately six Durable Functions executions per run, and a Service Bus Standard tier costing about $10 per month.

 At **100 expenses/day** (~3,000/month), Durable Functions would remain almost entirely within the monthly free grant of 1 million executions and 400,000 GB-seconds.
 Its cost would therefore be close to **$0**, apart from a small amount for storage.